 The Texas Department of State Health Services, Promotor(a)/Community Health Worker Training and Certification Program has certified this course for 2.00 contact hour/s of continuing education for Certified Community Health Workers.

 Certificate of Attendance

-The Texas Department of State Health Services, Continuing Education Service certifies that this attendee participated in the educational activity listed above.
-The Texas Department of State Health Services, Continuing Education Service has awarded 2.0 hour(s) for attendance.
+The Texas Department of State Health Services, Continuing Education Service has designated 2.00 hour(s) for attendance.

 One of the requirements of continuing education is disclosure of the following information to the learner:

 - Notice of requirements for successful completion of continuing education activity.
 To receive continuing education credit the learner must successfully complete the following activities:

 - Thoroughly read the content of the module.

 The THSTEPS Web-based Continuing Education Series has received no commercial support.

 - Disclosure of Relevant Financial Relationships.